sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ## Section 2: Quantification

-We can align our RNA-seq reads to a reference *genome*, and then overlap with know gene coordinates, but many prefer to align directly to the *transcriptome* sequences using a method such as salmon or kallisto.
+Traditiaonlly, workflows for RNA-seq would align reads to a reference *genome*, and then overlap with know gene coordinates.
+However, many now prefer to align directly to the *transcriptome* sequences using a method such as [`salmon`](https://salmon.readthedocs.io/en/latest/) or [`kallisto`](https://pachterlab.github.io/kallisto/about).
 We will demonstrate the salmon protocol.

 ### Obtaining the files for salmon

 1) cDNA fasta file

+As we are going to align to a set of *transcripts* rather than the whole genome, we require a file that contains the sequence of each transcript.
 This file has been provided in the google drive folder and should have been uploaded to your Galaxy history.

 - [https://drive.google.com/drive/folders/1RSuvl9shAw12Bj77uYSUdWtkZ5ST5EWi?usp=sharing](https://drive.google.com/drive/folders/1RSuvl9shAw12Bj77uYSUdWtkZ5ST5EWi?usp=sharing)